ha5ha6/judy_blog/_pages/about.md

 I am interested in understanding what additional computational mechanisms are required for autonomous behavior to emerge in embodied agents.

-My current interests include intrinsic motivation, world models, neuroscience-inspired learning and foundation models for robotics.
+My current interests include **intrinsic motivation, world models, neuroscience-inspired learning and foundation models for robotics**.